dapr/quickstarts/state_management/go/sdk/README.md

 > **Note:** This example leverages the Dapr Client SDK.
 You can find an example using plain HTTP in the [`http` folder](../http/).

-This quickstarts includes one service: Go client service `order-processor`
+This quickstart includes one service: Go client service `order-processor`

 ## Run multiple apps with multi-app run template file